The Man Who Haunted Himself: Plot

-While driving home from his London office in his Rover P5B, Harold Pelham, a director of Freeman, Pelham & Dawson, a marine technology company and very conservative creature of habit, seems to undergo a sudden personality change and starts to drive both fast and recklessly on his way home, imagining himself in a sports car, and ending in a serious high-speed crash.
+While driving home from his London office, Harold Pelham, a director of the marine technology company Freeman, Pelham & Dawson, seems to undergo a sudden personality change and starts to drive both fast and recklessly, imagining himself in a sports car, and ending in a serious high-speed crash.
 On the operating table he briefly suffers clinical death, after which there briefly appear to be two heartbeats on the monitor.

-After he recovers from the accident Pelham notices odd things occurring and people acting strangely, and he gradually finds his life in turmoil.
-Friends, colleagues and acquaintances claim to have seen him in places where he has no memory of being or doing things he can't recall, involving behaving in rash ways quite unlike his usual character.
-When he gets home from work, a friend is at his house for a drink which he doesn't recall arranging, and an attractive girl at the company swimming pool casts him a knowing glance.
+After he recovers from the accident, Pelham notices odd things occurring and people acting strangely, and he gradually finds his life in turmoil.
+Friends, colleagues and acquaintances claim to have seen him in places where he has no memory of having been or of doing things he can't recall, involving behaving in rash ways quite out of character.
+When he gets home from work he finds a friend is at his house for a drink which he doesn't recall arranging, and an attractive girl at the company swimming pool casts him a knowing glance.
 At bedtime he and his wife have a somewhat tense but amicable discussion about their recent lack of a love life.
-His wife also notices a mysterious silver car (a Lamborghini Islero) which she sees parked outside their house, but gives it no further thought.
+His wife also notices a mysterious silver car which she sees parked outside their house, but gives it no further thought.
 The driver of the car is then seen lighting a cigarette and snapping the match stick in half after he blows it out, exactly as Pelham does.

 There seems to be a spy at work trying to force a merger with a rival company.
-Pelham drives to the research and development centre in Rugby to try and see where the leak began.

-Soon he suspects there is a "double" masquerading as him.
+Soon Pelham suspects there is a "double" masquerading as him.

 On a night out at the company club with his wife, he hopes to energise their relationship by indulging her request to go gambling, but he is tense and clearly not interested.
 As they are about to leave he bumps into the attractive girl, who sees his wife a short distance away and says "I didn't know you were married."
-His wife notices the exchange and is furious, suspecting the worst.
-She threatens to leave him.
-He finds out where the girl lives and confronts her; confused, she makes it clear that "he" was having an affair with her.
-He angrily denies the affair; the woman, hurt and almost hysterical, yells at him to leave.
+His wife notices the exchange and is furious.
+Pelham finds out where the girl lives and confronts her; confused, she makes it clear that "he" was having an affair with her.
+He angrily denies the affair.

-At his usual the barber‘s he is told, "I cut your hair yesterday".